Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/MainProcessor.md

 Python remains the primary programming language for interfacing with the Jetson Nano due to its versatility and extensive libraries.
 Additionally, C++ may be employed for computationally intensive tasks, leveraging the Jetson Nano's GPU for accelerated computations.
 [5]

 Hardware Configuration: The Jetson Nano interfaces with the other hardware components with the GPIO pins.
-GPIO pins such as GPIO11, GPIO12, GPIO13, GPIO15, GPIO16, and GPIO18 facilitate flexible input/output operations, accommodating sensor connections and interceptor control.
+GPIO pins such as GPIO05, GPIO06, GPIO13, GPIO12, and GPIO18 facilitate flexible input/output operations, accommodating sensor connections and interceptor control.
+While using GPIO02 and GPIO03 for the SCL and SDA data.

 Programs and Tasks: Custom Python scripts orchestrate various system tasks, including signal processing, trajectory calculations, and interceptor control.
 Multithreading may be applied to enable concurrent execution of tasks, maximizing system efficiency.